Best Dog Water Bottles of 2026

 We love the one-handed operation on this MalsiPree Bottle.
 Photo courtesy Sara Kruglinski.

-The clear view plastic bottle is also helpful for monitoring hydration and keeping track of how much water is left.
+The clear-view plastic bottle is also helpful for monitoring hydration and tracking how much water is left.
 There is a version of this bottle with a stainless steel bottle for those who prefer that over plastic.

-We tested this bottle with our smaller 20-pound tester dogs and with our larger 95 pound tester dogs and they were all able to drink from it despite the smaller size of the bowl.
+We tested this bottle with our smaller 20-pound tester dogs and our larger 95-pound tester dogs, and they were all able to drink from it despite the bowl's smaller size.
 All of our human testers were able to operate this bottle with one hand and had no issues with the buttons or lock.

 Other dog water bottles we tested